 In some cases, it may be hard to distinguish a school of shad from a brush pile underwater, but most fish finders will indicate one or the other using specific colors.
 One of the best ways to differentiate a school of shad from a brush pile is to view the space underneath the cloud on the screen.
 A school of bait fish, usually called a bait ball, will usually have a blank space underneath it between the cloud and the bottom.
 On the other hand, a brush pile will always be connected to the bottom.

-How to Identify Depth Changes and Structure
+How to Identify Underwater Structure

 When your fish finder is reading a section of water, it should always provide a reading of what the bottom looks like.
 You can identify depth changes by paying attention to these readings and looking for sharp changes in the contours of the bottom of the body of water.
 The best way to learn how to be fully certain of the type of depth change you’re looking at mostly comes with lots of practice.